pretix/pretix-docs/docs/topics/vouchers.md

 ### Exclusive product availability

-This subsection explains how to use vouchers to make a product (or multiple products) only available to a select group of invited guests.
+You can use vouchers to make a product (or multiple products) only available to a select group of invited guests.
 This option is appropriate for cases in which you know the group of recipients beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.

 Navigate to  [Your event] → ":fontawesome-solid-ticket: Products" → "Products" and create or edit the admission product for which you want to restrict availability.